wchristian/perl5_wiki/Perl-7,-XS-and-Devel::PPPort.md

 We should also [add a documentation section for XS](https://github.com/Perl/perl5/tree/blead/pod) to recommend using these macros.

 Conflicting redefined macros may be a problem.
-Example: [verion.pm defines PERL_VERSION_LT](https://metacpan.org/source/JPEACOCK/version-0.9924/vutil/vutil.h#L81)
+Example: [version.pm defines PERL_VERSION_LT](https://metacpan.org/source/JPEACOCK/version-0.9924/vutil/vutil.h#L81).
+At first glance, it looks like this will only result in a compiler warning which might actually be a good thing!

 This solution only fixes the issue if authors update the `ppport.h` they ship with their module.